 my-second-app.10.10.10.10 will resolve to

-Wildcard DNS is leveraged by container management platforms to direct traffic between containers using a single domain.
+Container management platforms leverage wildcard DNS to direct traffic between containers using a single domain.

-xip.io is a public wildcard DNS server which will be used by default during application deployments.
+xip.io is a public wildcard DNS server that will be used by default during application deployments.

 http://<app_name>>.10.10.10.10.xip.io that is resolved to

-If your application was successfuly deployed, it will appear under
+If your application were successfully deployed, it would appear under

-There are many additional features that are not discussed in this blog post (persistent volumes with Cinder, configuring a load balancer using Ocatavia and more) which will make your deployment production ready.
+This blog post discussed how to quickstart a development Rancher environment using OpenStack infrastructure.
+This blog post does not discuss many additional features (persistent volumes with Cinder, configuring a load balancer using Octavia, and more) which will make your deployment production ready.